Podcast 232 episodes

 Just how affordable is space travel becoming?

 There’s two big space stories that have happened recently that we wanted to talk about.
-The world’s leading space company Space X had their financials leaked, and India has just landed on the moon30 August
+The world’s leading space company Space X had their financials leaked, and India has just landed on the moon

 Why does no one want to host the Commonwealth Games anymore?

-Today Sascha is joined by Nic Fildes from the Financial Times to ask - why does no one want to host the Commonwealth Games?28 August
+Today Sascha is joined by Nic Fildes from the Financial Times to ask - why does no one want to host the Commonwealth Games?

 General